huy-ha/genetic-regression/README.md

 ## 6.2.
 Simpler problems for testing

 I have a segment of code in `Config.cpp` that would allow me to construct my own dataset rather than use input dataset, which means I'm able to create datasets of `sin(x)`,`cos(x)` and `x`.
 Usually, simple equations like this arise directly as a result of initialization, so it wasn't too helpful to study how my program would evolve these equations.

+## 6.3.
+Conclusion

+Overall, my `Tournament GP` was able to find the highest fitness of `99.90`.
+I have read in literature that Tournament Selector is usually a good go to selector for most problems because the selection pressure can easily be changed by changing the tournament size, and it has nice convergence as well as exploration properties.
+My studies have confirmed this.

+I expected HillClimber to do worse than GP simply because the space of all mathematical expressions that can be represented by an expression tree of max depth 10 is very large, so it loses out on not only the presence of other individuals in the population to crossover with, but also of exploring slightly worse solutions to get to better ones later on.